What is a Transitional Cut Diamond?

 The shift of diamonds from the old round brilliant cut to the present round brilliant-cut took roughly twenty to thirty years.
 As a result, many stones cut at that time are referred to as Transitional Cuts.
 Bigger tables (larger tables were supposed to promote brilliance) and little open culets were common.
 Although the crown angles were reduced, the pavilion facets remained comparable to the Old European Cuts.

 Transitional cuts had a crown similar to modern cut stone, but a pavilion akin to an old European cut stone, albeit with a smaller culet.
 The famed checkerboard pattern, which is one of the most stunning elements of the transitional cut and is certainly a sight to witness, can be seen in some stones.
+While these unique cuts are often associated with antique or vintage pieces, those looking for affordable diamond rings Scottsdale offers might find that some jewelers incorporate elements of these transitional cuts in modern designs, providing a blend of historical charm and contemporary affordability.

 GIA established the “Circular Brilliant” in 2014, which includes several Transitional Cuts in their classification.
 A true transitional cut, regardless of GIA, has its personality as one of the most important cuts in diamond history.
+When exploring Phoenix’s finest diamond rings, you might encounter pieces featuring these unique transitional cuts, offering a blend of historical significance and modern brilliance that appeals to those who appreciate both the artistry of vintage diamond cutting and contemporary jewelry design.

 History